 The angry sky god Nyame mistakenly thinks that Ananse the Spider has accepted his challenge and puts him to a seemingly impossible test.
 Nyame presents Ananse with a single kernel of corn and instructs him to somehow use that one kernel of corn to bring all of the people from the Kingdom Beyond the River back to Nyame.

 Ananse must pass through four villages, and cross a river before he reaches his final destination.
-Although Ananse is just a spider he is able to use his imagination (and some trickery) to complete the task, and is granted all the wisdom of the universeJambo Learning Guide Book a Show
+Although Ananse is just a spider he is able to use his imagination (and some trickery) to complete the task, and is granted all the wisdom of the universeJambo Learning Guide Book a Digital Assembly

 Photos by David Bazemore.
 Directed by Eva Magyar and Boxtales Theatre Company.
 Written by Boxtales Theatre Company.
 Masks by Lindsay Rust.
 Lighting by Tony Mangini.
 Video produced by Renegade Pictures.